Marquise Brown Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 - Brown has been the target of 130 of his team's 547 passing attempts this season, or 23.8% of the target share.

-- With 14 targets in the red zone this season, Brown has been on the receiving end of 20.3% of his team's 69 red zone pass attempts.
+- Brown (14 red zone targets) has been the recipient of 20.3% of his team's 69 red zone pass attempts.

-- The Ravens have run 54.9% passing plays and 45.1% rushing plays this season.
-They rank 16th in the NFL in scoring.
+- The Ravens have called a pass in 54.9% of their plays from scrimmage this year while staying on the ground 45.1% of the time.
+This offensive attack ranks 16th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Rams.